Broccoli and Rice Casserole

 - cooked brown rice

-- hot curry powder, sometimes called Madras curry powder
+- Hot Curry Powder (affiliate link), sometimes called Madras curry powder

 - sea salt